JackVCurtis/easy-pgt/README.md

   - iOS Plugin bridging to libsignal
   - NFC for Merkle Tree exchange
   - Each user generates a public/private key pair and assigns the public key an opaque UUID
-  - Each user maintains a merkle tree of handshakes between users containing both public key and opaque UUID
+  - Each user maintains a merkle tree of handshakes between users containing both public key and opaque UUID, along with a name for each user to use for the other
   - Users sync Merkle Trees via NFC, adding their own handshake to the tree
   - Users can generate signed messages which include their UUID in a header block and signature in a footer block
   - Users can view the position in their own Merkle Tree of any signed message